 Joyriding generally refers to using someone else’s motor vehicle with the intention of returning it.
-Unlike other states, Florida law treats joyriding offenses as grand theft which can result in paying significant fines, serving prison time and probation, and having a criminal record.
-If you or your child has been charged with Florida grand theft, contact a Ft.
+Unlike other states, Florida law treats these offenses as grand theft which can result in paying significant fines, serving prison time and probation, and having a criminal record.
+If you or your child has been charged with this offense, contact a Ft.
 Lauderdale joyriding lawyer to discuss the charges and determine what legal defenses may apply to you and your family.
 It may be critical to speak with an experienced theft attorney regarding your case.
 En Español.

-Joyriding in Florida is generally considered a grand theft offense.
+Joyriding is generally considered a grand theft offense.
 A theft occurs when someone:

 - Knowingly obtains or uses the property of another

 - With the intent to, either temporarily or permanently deprive the person of a right to the property or a benefit from the property

 - Appropriates the property to their own use or to the use of any person not entitled to use the property

 Florida recognizes three degrees of theft.
 Third-degree grand theft charges result when someone steals $300 or more worth of property.
 Penalties include up to five years in prison or five years of probation and a $5,000 fine.
 When someone steals $20,000 or more worth of property, they can face second-degree grand theft charges.
 Penalties include up to 15 years in prison or 15 years of probation and a $10,000 fine.
 A first-degree grand theft charge is when someone steals $100,000 or more worth of property.
 Our Ft.
 Lauderdale lawyers have seen penalties that include up to 30 years in prison with a maximum fine of $10,000.

 Possible Defenses for Joyriding

 There are several defenses that a lawyer in Ft Lauderdale may use against a joyriding offense.
 While the specific strategy depends on the facts of the case, some of the most common defenses include:

 - The defendant was under duress to commit this crime against their will